azure-javaee/java-migration-copilot-samples/jakarta-ee/student-web-app/README.md

 1. Click **GitHub Copilot app modernization for Java** from the left side tool bar.

     Click the `Toggle Chat` icon on the top, select `Agent` mode.
-If the **blue reload button** appears at the bottom, click it to reload the tools registration.
+If the **reload button** (looks like an arrow going counter clockwise) appears at the bottom, click it to reload the tools registration.
 This is only required the first time you install the extensions.

     ![assessment-start](assets/assessment-start.png)